UW-Hydro/VIC/README.txt

         computed the new way, will tend to be smaller than the old way when the values cover a wide range.
 However, the effective aerodynamic resistance will never be smaller than the smallest value among the various veg tiles in the cell.
+TJB

 Skipping deactivated cells in binary state file